wp-plugins/dewtube-video-player/readme.txt

 == Frequently Asked Questions ==

-Check my contact page : http://blog.lagon-bleu.org/wordpress/?page_id=859
+No FAQ but if you need any support/bug report, please contact me to jarodirc at Gmail (my native language is French, but I speak English as well).

 == Screenshots ==

-Please visit the DewTube page : http://www.alsacreations.fr/dewtube
+Please visit the DewTube page to see how looks like the DewTube player: http://www.alsacreations.fr/dewtube